Updated: Jul 27

 Handmade process and designing your piece

 It’s important to keep in mind that every bouquet is different, therefore, each piece will also be different.
 We receive bouquets in many different styles, color variations, and bouquets containing many different varieties of flowers.
-We encourage our brides to go through our Instagram gallery for design inspiration.
+We encourage our brides to go through our gallery and Instagram account for design inspiration.
 We’ll design with your ideas and preferences in mind but because your bouquet is unique, know that your preserved piece will also be unique and will not look exactly like the piece you liked on Instagram.

 Framing, sealing, and aging